 Being a popular trek, the route has numbers of trekker’s hut with ample facilities for food.
 Bobon booked the trekker’s huts as per the decided itinerary from the DGHC (Darjeeling Gorkha Hill Council) booking counter at Shakespeare Sarani, Kolkata (Full address: No. 4, Ground Floor, Embassy Building, Shakespeare Sarani, Kolkata – 700071; Contact: 033 – 22821715).
-The huts were too cheap; each hut costed us Rs.
+The huts were too cheap; each hut cost us Rs.
 60 per head per day.
 We packed a lot due to inexperience (for better direction, check how we prepared in our West Sikkim trek), still missed important accessories like raincoats.

 The journey dates always come in a rush and all of sudden, you will find yourself in a mess.
-The Sandakphu journey started in similar fashion as, we did not have confirmed tickets for all the members.
+The Sandakphu journey started in similar fashion as we did not have confirmed tickets for all the members.
 However, myself with Bobon, Koushik and Jonathan reached Sealdah in time.
 The train was as usual late.
 We finally got boarded in Kamrup Express after some 2 hours of waiting.
 Anirban and Subhomoy got into the train at Malda when it was almost dinner-time.
 Subhomoy brought chicken meals for all of us from his home.
 After dinner, we went to sleep.
-By the meantime, the train was getting later, which we found next day.
+By the meantime, the train was getting later, which we found the next day.

 Day 1: NJP – Tonglu